The TOEFL test is a key step in your journey to study abroad.

 The TOEFL test is available in 2 formats — 1 that is delivered via the internet, and 1 that is a paper test.
 98 percent of TOEFL test takers worldwide take the TOEFL iBT® test, delivered via the internet, and access continues to expand.
 The TOEFL iBT test is desired by universities because it measures all 4 communication skills — reading, listening, speaking, and writing.

 For those test takers who don't have access to the TOEFL iBT test, there is the revised TOEFL® Paper-delivered Test.
 The revised TOEFL Paper-delivered Test is offered only in locations where testing via the internet is not available.
-The new paper test was designed to align better with the TOEFL iBT test than the original TOEFL PBT test, which was discontinued as of July 2017.
-The revised paper test requires test takers to combine their communication skills — for example, listening to a lecture, reading a passage, and then writing a response.
+The paper test was designed to align closely with the TOEFL iBT test in that it requires test takers to combine their communication skills — for example, listening to a lecture, reading a passage, and then writing a response.
 Integrating skills gives a more accurate indication of a test taker’s ability to communicate in English.
-There is no Speaking section because of the technical requirements.
+There is no Speaking section because of the technological requirements of capturing spoken responses.

 ETS remains committed to providing access for anyone who wants to take the TOEFL test.
 Please be assured that ETS is making every effort to ensure that individuals living in areas where testing via the internet is not available will be able to test.